Skip to content

 If you only have time to remember one swap: try Zebit first when you want a Fingerhut-style site that builds credit, Afterpay when you need approval in minutes for electronics at major retailers, and Gettington when furniture or large home goods are the actual purchase.

 Avoid sites that don’t list their late-fee structure on the checkout page.
-We hit two during testing that hid the policy three clicks deep, and that’s almost always the same kind of site that quietly converts a 0% promotion to retroactive APR.
+When a retailer buries the policy three clicks deep, that’s almost always the same kind of site that quietly converts a 0% promotion to retroactive APR.
 Save the alternatives for when Fingerhut’s catalog or approval doesn’t fit; for everything else, keeping one BNPL account open longer beats juggling four.

 #Frequently Asked Questions